 - Revenue recognition (rev rec) - especially for public companies, rev rec is very important.
-This is not a grey area, it's not routable, if the rev rec rules are changing for SaaS and you're not aligned to that you can't recognize your revenue and that has huge impacts for public companies.
+This is not a grey area, it's not routable, if the rev rec rules are changing for SaaS and you're not aligned to that you can't recognize your revenue and that has huge impacts on public companies.

 - Partners - how do you extend your product?
 How do you expand your pricing and packaging?
 But the most important one here is...

-- Senior executives - they all care about this.
+- Senior executives - all care about this.
 I've never met a senior executive that doesn't care.

 - We're already strategic,

 - We're already teamed up for a product launch,